icons8/lunacy-docs/docs/release-notes/index.md

 #### How it works for a web developer

-Switching to addressable content might slightly impact your standard practices at the beginning, but will save you lots of time and efforts later on.
+Switching to linked design might slightly impact your standard practices at the beginning, but will save you lots of time and efforts later on.
 In the **Export** panel:

 * Copy the link to the CSS file in Lunacy and add it to your HTML document.
 Stick to the CSS styles and color variables in the code.
 * Write a JS script for fetching the JSON file with text content key/value pairs and a function that will output text by key values.
 Add texts to your HTML document using this function and respective keys.